komparo/rosetta-pipeline/README.md

   - **[Example workflows for each framework with some common workflow tasks](tasks)**.
 They showcase how each framework is used, and where the similarities and differences lie.
+They are also useful to learn a particular framework by example.
 This is inspired by [Rosetta code](http://www.rosettacode.org/wiki/Rosetta_Code).
   - **[A working document on the similarities and differences between pipeline frameworks](characterisation)**.
 This document introduces a